 - In 2013, the Foundation for the Judicial Friends, an organization of minority judges in New York state and federal courts, honored him for his achievements as an attorney and for his service to the community, the profession, and in furtherance of equal opportunity and equal justice.

 Other law-related affiliations.
-Mr. Standard has also served as chair or member of various committees for the New York City Bar Association, including the Nominating Committee, Lawyers in Transition, and Corporate Counsel, and he is a member of the New York State Chief Judge's Attorney Emeritus Advisory Council.
+Mr. Standard has also served as chair or member of various committees of the New York City Bar Association, including the Nominating Committee, Lawyers in Transition, and Corporate Counsel.
+He also is a member of the New York State Chief Judge's Attorney Emeritus Advisory Council, whose mission is to foster pro bono efforts among retired and semi-retired attorneys.
 He is a former voting member of Empire Blue Cross-Blue Shield.

 Community organizations.
 Mr. Standard has long been active in New York City's non-profit community.

 Visiting Nurse Service of New York ("VNSNY").
-For more than 20 years, Mr. Standard has been a member of the Board of Directors of the VNSNY.
+For more than 20 years, Mr. Standard served as a member of the Board of Directors of the VNSNY.
 He also has served as a member of the Board's Executive and Governance committees and as Chairman of the Board of the VNSNY Family Care Services subsidiary.
+In 2014, he elected to convert to the status of Director Emeritus.
 VNSNY is the largest not-for-profit home health care provider in the nation, where annually approximately 13,000 employees care for more than 135,000 patients who have acute and/or chronic health care needs.

 Other non-profit affiliations.
 Mr. Standard formerly served as a Director of the United Seamen's Service and he is past Vice-Chairman of the Board of the Aspirin Foundation of America.